JaimeDyIII/JaimeDyIII/README.md

 # Hi there! 👋 I'm Jaime Dy III

 Welcome to my coding corner!
 I'm Jaime, a tech enthusiast currently navigating the world of Computer Science.
-Crafting solutions to complex problems is my forte, and I have a passion for database management.
+Crafting solutions to complex problems is my forte, and I have an interest for database management.

 ## 🎓 Education